mik-jozef/chalk/spec.md

 # Chalk programming language
 This is the specification of the Chalk programming language.

-> Notes like this one are added to make the specification clearer, provide examples
+> Notes like this one are here to make the specification clearer, provide examples
 > or for other informative purposes.
 However, they are are not part of the
 > specification.